JarrydWilliam/rv_park_TEAM_PROJECT/docs/TEAM_KICKOFF/TEAM_CHARTER.md

 Experienced U.S. Air Force veteran and **Sr. Software Developer at HX5** with a strong background in software automation, systems integration, and full-stack development.
 Skilled in Node.js, SQL, Jenkins, Python, and modern DevOps practices.
 Available most days except Saturday.

 ### **Jackson Stryker**
-Front-end developer focused on clean, intuitive user interfaces and responsive design.
+I have experience with Python, Java, C#, C++, JavaScript, SQL, Bash, and PowerShell.
+I’ve designed and implemented MySQL databases and developed applications with Node.js, Express, and following software engineering best practices.
 Proficient in JavaScript frameworks and UI/UX best practices.
 Available every day after 4 PM.

 ### **Anastasia Salazar**
 Back-end developer and QA tester with strong skills in database management, testing, and integration.
 Available Tuesday, Thursday, and weekends.